More than one-third of expats wish to retire in UAE, survey reveals

 More than a third – 37 per cent – of UAE expatriates are hoping to retire in the country, hence finding ways to maximise their earnings to secure their future here, according to a new survey released by the National Bonds on Tuesday.

-Mohammed Qasim Al Ali, CEO of National Bonds, pointed out that more people are retiring in the country owing to Golden Visa and retirement visa options.
+Mohammed Qasim Al Ali, CEO of National Bonds, pointed out that more people are retiring in the country owing to Golden Visa, and Retirement Visa.

 The survey, which covered more than 2,000 expats and locals, found that only eight per cent plan to return to their home country and a similar percentage aims to migrate to their dream destination country.
-The rest have not yet decided on their retirement.
+While the remaining have not yet decided on their retirement.

+The funds managed by National Bonds have increased substantially after the pandemic.
+It has risen from Dh8 billion to Dh13 billion at the end of last year.
+Currently, they stand at Dh14 billion.

+“In the pre-Covid period, our growth was five per cent and now it is 25 per cent,” he added.

-According to the National Bonds Savings Index, a whopping 84 per cent of UAE residents believe it is important to have an emergency fund and the majority of them intend to save to own a business, buy a home, and secure either one’s own or children’s education, the survey added.
+According to the National Bonds Savings Index, a whopping 84 per cent of UAE residents believe it is important to have an emergency fund and the majority of them intend to save to own a business, buy a home and secure either one’s own or children’s education, according to a survey released by National Bonds on Tuesday.

-Al Ali revealed that UAE residents are more inclined towards savings in the post-pandemic period, prompted by the unforeseen circumstances that may arise.
+Al Ali revealed that UAE residents are more inclined towards savings in the post-pandemic period prompted by the unforeseen circumstances that arise, hence pushing residents to save more.

 The survey found that 64 per cent of people are on their way towards establishing a reliable fund.